Dilli57/Retail-Performance-Analytics-Revenue-Optimization-Using-SQL-and-Power-BI/README.md

 As a Data Analyst at a retail electronics company, I was tasked with:

-* Understanding revenue fluctuations
+- Understanding revenue fluctuations across time
-* Identifying underperforming stores
+- Identifying underperforming stores
-* Optimizing product portfolio
+- Optimizing the product portfolio
-* Reducing warranty costs
+- Reducing warranty and after-sales costs
-* Improving pricing and inventory strategy
+- Improving pricing and inventory strategy

 ---